AdvanceEDU is an innovative, new kind of college experience in Colorado.

 This approach means students can pursue their degree and build their career at the same time, even while working or supporting family.

-Our students thrive because we make college and the path towards a career a joint venture – between the student and our staff.
+Our students thrive because we offer flexible, affordable degrees, with personalized support for students who work or have other commitments.
 Our students commit to earning a college degree and exploring career pathways.
 Our staff commit to helping students navigate a path forward by providing a personal Success Coach, academic support, and a unique co-learning location – all aimed at helping students succeed.

 Anthony has a deep commitment to developing, improving and sustaining equitable education systems.
 He has served in various roles in pursuit of an educational landscape that responds to student and community needs including Senior Manager of Innovation Programs at Denver Public Schools and Chief of Staff, Elected Leadership at Leadership for Educational Equity.
 Anthony started his career at the United States Student Association where he worked as a community organizer running higher education access and affordability campaigns around the country.
 At AdvanceEDU, Anthony is committed to building a postsecondary model that is low-to-no debt, accessible, career-relevant and equitable.
 Anthony believes that education and career are a joint venture, and if we provide students the right opportunities and personalized support we will dramatically improve college attainment rates and career success.
 Anthony grew up in Bloomington, MN and holds a bachelor’s degree from the University of Colorado at Boulder.